MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 ### WMI v1 cmdlets

-The following WMI v1 cmdlets were removed from PowerShell core:
+The following WMI v1 cmdlets were removed from PowerShell (core):

 - `Register-WmiEvent`
 - `Set-WmiInstance`